Seteco/Somorrostro/Home.md

 Of course!
 Please do!

+As with all open source projects, **the more people using, the better the project is**.
+Spreading the word costs you nothing and is the minimum you should give back for using a project that has thousands of hours of work in it and you get it for free.

-These are areas we need help:
+These are others areas we need help:

 - _Can you code?_